 I’m always on the look-out for great children’s books, and especially those with a story that celebrate uniqueness and difference.
-Last year I compiled a list of some of our favorite children’s books about being difference and being yourself.
+Our kids can gain such appreciation of other people from reading, and I’ve already shared our favorite children’s books about being difference and being yourself.

 But I realized that although beautiful stories about uniqueness and even visual difference, none of the ones we had read specifically addressed any type of actual physical or mental disability.
 Aside from actually living with it firsthand, there is no better way to introduce and open conversations about a topic than to read books about it.

 So here and there on our trips to the library, I’ve been picking up books specifically focused on different disabilities.
-Here are some of our favorites so far:
+Here are some of our favorites:

 1. Zoom! by Robert Munsch.
 Hands down, my kids’ most requested read recently, from the author of Love You Forever.
 He takes the topic of a wheelchair and makes it fun and engaging and relatable to young children.